-Unit 1 Unit 2 Unit 3 Unit 4 Ideas in the Modern World Schools select two of the following topics to study in this unit: Australian Frontier Wars, 1788-1930s (First Fleet arrives in Australia - Caledon Bay Crisis ends) Age of Enlightenment, 1750s-1789 (Encyclopédie published - French Revolution begins) Industrial Revolution, 1760s-1890s (Spinning Jenny invented - Kinetoscope developed) American Revolution, 1763- 1783 (French and Indian War ends - Treaty of Paris signed) French Revolution, 1789-1799 (Estates General meets - New Consulate established) Age of Imperialism, 1848-1914 (Second Anglo-Sikh War begins - World War I begins) Meiji Restoration, 1868-1912 (Meiji Government established - Emperor Meiji dies) Boxer Rebellion and its aftermath, 1900- 1911 (Boxer militancy in Pingyuan begins - overthrow of the Qing Dynasty) Russian Revolution, 1905-1920s (Bloody Movements in the Modern World Schools select two of the following topics to study in this unit: Empowerment of First Nations Australians since 1938 (first Day of Mourning protest takes place) Independence movement in India, 1857-1947 (Sepoy Rebellion begins - Indian Independence Act 1947 becomes law) Workers' movement since the 1860s (Great Shoemakers Strike in New England begins) Women's movement since 1893 (Women's suffrage in New Zealand becomes law) May Fourth Movement in China and its aftermath, 1919-1930s (Student protests at Beijing University begin - the New Life Movement begins) Independence movement in Algeria, 1945-1962 (demonstrations in Setif begin - Algerian independence declared) Independence movement in Vietnam, 1945-1975 (Vietnamese independence declared - Saigon falls to North Vietnamese forces) Anti-apartheid movement in South Africa, 1948-1991 (apartheid laws start - apartheid laws end) National experiences in the Modern World Schools select two of the following topics to study in this unit: • Australia since 1901 (Federation of Australia) • United Kingdom since 1901 (Edwardian Era begins) • France, 1799-1815 (Coup of 18 Brumaire begins - Hundred Days end) • New Zealand since 1841 (separate colony of New Zealand established) • Germany since 1914 (World War I begins) • United States of America, 1917-1945 (entry into World War II ends) • Soviet Union, 1920s-1945 (Russian Civil War ends - World War II ends) • Soviet Union, 1920s-1945 (Russian Civil War ends - World War II ends) • Japan since 1931 (invasion of Manchuria begins) • Indonesia since 1942 (Japanese occupation begins) • India since 1947 (Indian Independence Act of 1947 becomes law) • Israel since 1917 (announcement of the Balfour Declaration) • South Korea since 1948 (Republic of Korea begins).
-International experiences in the Modern World Schools select one of the following topics to study in this unit: Australian engagement with Asia since 1945 (World War II in the Pacific ends) Search for collective peace and security since 1815 (Concert of Europe begins) Trade and commerce between nations since 1833 (Treaty of Amity and Commerce between Siam and the United States of America signed) Mass migrations since 1848 (California Gold Rush begins) Information Age since 1936 (On Computable Numbers published) Genocides and ethnic cleansings since the 1930s (Holocaust begins) Nuclear Age since 1945 (first atomic bomb detonated) Cold War and its aftermath, 1945-2014 (Yalta Conference begins - Russo- Ukrainian War begins) Struggle for peace in the Middle East since 1948 (Arab-Israeli War begins) Cultural globalisation since 1956 (international broadcast of the 1956 Summer Olympics in Melbourne takes place) Space exploration since the 1950s (publication of articles focused on space travel) Rights and recognition of First Peoples since 1982 (United Nations Working Group on
+Unit 1 Unit 2 Unit 3 Unit 4 Ideas in the Modern World Schools select two of the following topics to study in this unit: American Revolution, 1763- 1783 (French and Indian War ends - Treaty of Paris signed) French Revolution, 1789-1799 (Estates General meets - New Consulate established) Meiji Restoration, 1868-1912 (Meiji Government established - Emperor Meiji dies) Alternative topic for Unit 1.
+Movements in the Modern World Schools select two of the following topics to study in this unit: Independence movement in Vietnam, 1945-1975 (Vietnamese independence declared - Saigon falls to North Vietnamese forces) Anti-apartheid movement in South Africa, 1948-1991 (apartheid laws start - apartheid laws end) African-American civil rights movement since 1954 (judgment in Brown v.
+Board of Education delivered) Alternative topic for Unit 2.
+National experiences in the Modern World Schools select two of the following topics to study in this unit: Germany since 1914 (World War I begins) United States of America, 1917-1945 (entry into World War I - World War II ends) Israel since 1917 (announcement of the Balfour Declaration) Alternative topic for Unit 3 International experiences in the Modern World Schools select one of the following topics to study in this unit: Australian engagement with Asia since 1945 (World War II in the Pacific ends) Nuclear Age since 1945 (first atomic bomb detonated) Cold War and its aftermath, 1945-2014 (Yalta Conference begins - Russo- Ukrainian War begins) Space exploration since the 1950s (publication of articles focused on space travel) Schools select one of the topic options that has been nominated by the QCAA for the external assessment.